Digital-Tech-KKHS/year-12-game-design-Ericaf06/documents/Sprint docs/Sprint Document 3.md

 ## **Major Changes and Achievements Described**
--Code format changed to be better
+- Code format changed to be better
--Boss added into the game
+- Boss added into the game
--Map design added
+- Map design added

 ## **Brief Description of your testing**